 One of the most important commands you can teach your dog is to go potty on command.
 This will make house training much easier for both of you.
 Start by taking your dog outside regularly and giving him the cue when he eliminates.

-When he masters the behaviour, give him a treat every time he goes in the correct same spot.
+When he masters the behaviour, treat him every time he goes to the correct spot.
 Soon, he’ll learn to associate the cue with going potty and will do his business on command.

 Bad Weather Can Stop Puppies Peeing Outside